lousousa/matadora/README.md

 ## Description

-That's my personal CSS library, which provides a simple grid system and another useful auxiliar styles.
+That's my personal CSS library, which provides a simple grid system and another useful auxiliary styles.

 ## Using

 ### Grid system

-The grid is composed by a parent class **.mtd-row** (which represents a row) and immediately by a child class (which represents a column) which is formed by 3 variables _.x-y-z_, where:
+The grid is composed by a parent class **.mtd-row** (which represents a row) and immediately by a child class (which represents a column) is formed by 3 variables _.x-y-z_, where:
 - _x_ describes the screen size where that style is applied, intending responsive behaviour, it can be **lg** for _large_ or less, **md** for _middle_ or less, or **sm** for _small_ or less;
 - _y_ describes the size of that column, it's a value of percentage and multiple by 5, excluding zero and up to 100, formatted with 3 places (displaying leading zeros, if needed).
 For instance, it can be 005, 010, 015, ...,100;
 - _z_ describes the vertical alignment of that column, in relation with the others in that same row, it can be **t** for _top_, **m** for _middle_, or **b** for _bottom_.